Prastio to Moutti tis Kyparissias Circular Walk

 To arrive at the start point for the walk you will need to drive down the F144, signposted off the E109 road some 1.6km south of Kellaki, towards Prastio.
 Follow the road for about 800m until, on a right-hand bend, you come to a clear forest track straight ahead.
 It’s marked by a green signpost indicating ‘Foinikaria 15km’ and a larger brown signpost to ‘Kyparissia Trail 2.5 km’.
 You can park up here.

-You should take the right-hand fork in the picture above which, at the time of writing, is marked by a green Kyparissia Nature Trail sign.
+You should take the right-hand fork in the picture above which is marked by a green Kyparissia Nature Trail sign.
 You will find yourself almost immediately climbing fairly steeply on a rough track with a sheer drop falling away to your left.
 There are particularly good views across Limassol and the southern coast, growing increasingly impressive as the track ascends.

 Turn left at the signboard and follow the track uphill as it veers sharply to the left.
 There is a short period of moderate uphill walking but the track then begins to level out and after 45 minutes you will arrive at a large four-way junction with a bench.

+Ignore a right turning uphill after 3-4 minutes , instead following a hiking sign directing you straight ahead.
 The track gradually becomes a path and descends steadily.
-Ignore a right turning uphill after 3-4 minutes.
 It should be easy enough to follow the route but a number of occasional tree identification signs will confirm to you that you haven’t gone wrong.
 As you descend look up and across the valley to your right to see, atop the opposite peak, the hexagonal wooden shelter which marks the summit to which you are heading.

 The track zigzags downwards (watch your footing – plenty of loose stones!) and at 1 hour 5 minutes you will cross a stream bed, usually dry but occasionally with a small flow in springtime.